khmarbaise/octopress/source/_posts/2020/08/2020-08-21-itf-part-ii.md

   .containsExactly("Using platform encoding (UTF-8 actually) to copy filtered resources, i.e. build is platform dependent!");
 ```

-To get a more comprehensive view how a real example looks like you can take a
-look at the [github exmaple][example-ii].
-More information about [The Integration Testing Framework][itf]
+So this it is for Part II.
+If you like to learn more about the [Integration Testing Framework][itf]
-can be found in the [users guide][users-guide].
+you can consult the [users guide][users-guide].
+If you like to know the state of the release you
+can take a look into the [release notes][release-notes].

+If you have ideas, suggestions or found bugs please [file in an issue on github][issue].

+An example can be [found on GitHub][example-ii].

 <!--
 Part I: